XenitAB/xenitab.github.io/docs/blog/12factor.md

 [The Twelve-factor app](https://12factor.net/) is a methodology for building software-as-a-service apps that was first formulated by developers associated with Heroku.
 It's been ten years since the first presentation of this methodology.
 Despite the criticism that it is only applicable to Heroku and similar webapp services, it remains a relevant yard stick for software-as-a-service development.
 Some of its tenets have been incorporated into Docker and thence into OCI, effectively making them the law of container-land.
 This blog post looks at each of the twelve factors and tries to evaluate whether they remain relevant or whether they need updating.

 In one respect, the criticism of being Heroku-centric is relevant.
 Heroku (and Google App Engine and similar services) offer a single packaging model which we today might refer to as "IaC-less": you provide an HTTP server and Heroku runs it for you (or a war file in Google App Engine's case).
-Any non-trivial software-as-a-service offering require composing many apps into a service, where each has a distinct role: auth, caching, API, serving static files, et cetera, with some infrastructure-as-code that describes how they are exposed and interconnect.
+Any non-trivial software-as-a-service offering require composing many apps into a service, where each has a distinct role: authentication, caching, API, serving static files, et.c., with some infrastructure-as-code that describes how these apps are exposed and interconnect.
 We end up with an "app" level and a "service" level and we have to be careful when considering the original text, since it talks only about the app level, but some of its concerns now reside at the service level.

 ## Factor I: Codebase

 > A codebase is any single repository

 This factor is first and foremost an argument for expressing as much as possible of your service as code that can be put under version control.
 This was probably already a strawman attack ten years ago.
-Nevertheless, the latest incarnation of mandating version control is [GitOps](https://www.weave.works/technologies/gitops/), namely the idea that your infrastructure maintains itself by reading your version control system and automatically applying changes as necessary - remarkably similar to the Heroku model.
+Nevertheless, the latest incarnation of mandating version control is [GitOps](https://www.weave.works/technologies/gitops/), namely the idea that your infrastructure maintains itself by reading your version control system and automatically applies changes as necessary - remarkably similar to the original Heroku model.

 > There is always a one-to-one correlation between the codebase and the app.

-This part of the factor remains relevant at the app level, but modern public cloud providers' infrastructure-as-code tooling and platforms like Kubernetes allow us to describe a set of apps and their supporting resources (e.g. secrets management) as one package or service.
-Some organizations separate infrastructure-as-code and app code into separate repositories while others keep the the app and its supporting IaC together; neither of these can be said unconditionally to be best practice.
-Similarly, SPAs are often deployed to a CDN, while their backend may be deployed to a public cloud provider or to a Kubernetes cluster.
+This part of the factor remains relevant at the app level, but modern public cloud providers' infrastructure-as-code tooling and platforms like Kubernetes allow us to describe a set of apps and their supporting resources (e.g. secrets) as one package or service.
+Some organizations separate infrastructure-as-code and app code into separate repositories while others keep the app and its supporting IaC together; neither of these can be said unconditionally to be best practice.
+Similarly, [Single-page apps](https://en.wikipedia.org/wiki/Single-page_application) are often deployed to a [Content Distribution Network](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/), while their backend may be deployed to a public cloud provider or to a [Kubernetes](https://kubernetes.io/) cluster.
 Whether these should be kept in the same repository or in different repositories depends on how tightly coupled they are.

 The 2022 developer considers the relationship between repositories and artifacts carefully.
 Pertinent aspects include: